September 17 - October 7, 2023: Issue 599

-Local children will have the chance to join a club specialising in one of the most enduring playthings of childhood.
-Mona Vale Library has started a Lego club on the first Sunday of each month from 2pm to 4pm.
-Next is March 5th, 2017.
+Mona Vale Library runs a Lego club on the first Sunday of each month from 2pm to 4pm.
 The club is open to children aged between seven and twelve years of age, with younger children welcome with parental supervision.
 If you are interested in attending a Lego at the Library session contact the library on 9970 1622 or book in person at the library, 1 Park Street, Mona Vale.

 Find out more about all the fun you can have at Mona Vale Mountain Cub Scouts Profile –

 our Profile pages aren’t just about those who can tell you about Pittwater before you were born, they’re also about great clubs and activities that you too can get involved in!